-In addition to records provided on the Online Audit System prior to the Auditors arrival, the Auditor reviewed the educational records of 30 offenders.
+In addition to records provided on the Online Audit System prior to the Auditors arrival, the Auditor reviewed the educational records of the offenders interviewed.
 A review of records revealed each offender had signed an Acknowledgement of Preventing Sexual Abuse and Sexual Assault Training denoting their attendance and receipt of the written information.
 During interviews with offenders the Auditor determined offenders have seen the comprehensive educational video after processing into the agency.
 Each offender signs the Acknowledgement of Preventing Sexual Abuse and Sexual Assault Training two times.
 Offenders sign after receiving the written information during booking and after receiving the comprehensive educational video.
-The Auditor was informed by two offenders they had not received written information and had not watched the video.
-Records reflected those offenders had signed the acknowledgement form.